 Your physiotherapist will be able to guide you through the appropriate exercises for your shoulder blade.

 Phase 4: Restore Normal Neck-Scapulo-Thoracic-Shoulder Function

-Your neck and upper back (thoracic spine) are significant in the rehabilitation of shoulder pain and injury.
-Neck or spine dysfunction can not only refer pain directly to your shoulder, but it can affect a nerve’s electrical energy supplying your muscles, causing weakness and altered movement patterns.
-Painful spinal structures, caused by poor posture or injury, don’t provide your shoulder or scapular muscles with the required solid pain-free base.
+Your neck and upper back (thoracic spine) are significant in treating shoulder pain and injury.
+Neck or spine dysfunction can not only refer directly to your shoulder, but it can affect a nerve’s electrical energy supplying your muscles, causing weakness and altered movement patterns.
+Painful spinal structures caused by poor posture or injury don’t provide your shoulder or scapular muscles with the required solid pain-free base.

 For specific advice, whether your neck or upper back is related to your shoulder pain, please consult your physiotherapist for individualised assessment and treatment as required.